-Liberalism also emphasizes the value of diversity.
-For instance, individuals naturally have different values and desires, and the liberal ideology states that acknowledging these differences creates a stronger, more balanced society.
+Liberalism also emphasizes the value of variety.
+For example, people naturally have different values and desires.
+Thus, the liberal ideology states that acknowledging these differences creates a stronger, more balanced society.
 The notion that diversity makes civilization stronger also drives liberals to accept people who follow different religions, have different sexual orientations or gender identities, have different races or ethnicities, and various other differences.
-In addition, liberals are typically very accepting of people with other political beliefs.
+Hence liberals are typically accepting of people with other political beliefs.

-Finally, liberalism stresses the moral obligation to improve oneself and one’s society.
-Therefore, liberals are very open to change.
-Thus, liberals to associate with progressivism.
-Nevertheless, it is not a rule.
+Finally, liberalism stresses moral duties.
+Namely, to improve oneself and one’s society.
+Hence, liberals are very open to change.
+So, they tend to be more progressive.
+But, it is not a rule.
 In addition, liberals believe that it is possible to improve the government and its power.
-A society must be striving to achieve those improvements so that individuals can have equal opportunities.
-In truly liberal societies, the government is constantly developing to meet the needs of its citizens.
+Society must strive to achieve those improvements.
+That would result in individuals having equal opportunities.
+In truly liberal societies, the government is constantly progressing to meet the needs of its citizens.